jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 To fix this, check the IP addresses assigned to VirtualBox's networking interfaces.
 1. Open VirtualBox.

 2. Go to File --> Preferences.
 This will launch the "VirtualBox - Settings" window.

 3. In the left sidebar, click "Network."

 4. Click on "VirtualBox Host-Only Ethernet Adapter" once to select it, and click the screwdriver icon (or the icon which, when moused over, shows "Edit host-only network.")

-5. The "Host-only Network Details" window should show:
+5. The "Host-only Network Details" window should show the following:
    "IPv4 Address: 192.168.56.1
     IPv4 Network Mask: 255.255.255.0"
    If the settings are different, you will need to change the settings in the Vagrantfile to match.
 Continue to the next step.

 6. Open the Vagrantfile in a text editor.
 Look for the line:
    ----------------------------------------------------------------------------
    config.vm.network :private_network, ip: "192.168.56.4"